 The position of Chairman of the Board is not held by our chief executive officer at this time.
 The Board of Directors does not have a policy mandating the separation of these functions.
 We believe it is in our best interest that Mr. Bronfeld serve as the chairman of our Board of Directors.
-This decision was based on Mr. Bronfeld's experience in the healthcare industry in Israel and globally and his years of experience serving on the Board of Directors of public and private companies.
-Our non-management directors hold formal meetings, separate from management, at least twice per year.
+This decision was based on Mr. Bronfeld's experience in the healthcare industry in Israel and globally and his years of experience serving on the Board of Directors hold formal meetings, separate from management, at least twice per year.